Padua Italian Studies Program

-(Spring only.
+(Spring semester only.
 Recommended: previous coursework in literature.)
 Study of essential authors and works of contemporary Italian literature, with an aim to understand the many challenges of this literary period.
 Emphasis on the representation of the post-war situation, industrial development, cultural identity, social problems, and the female condition.
 Syllabus

 CAS LI 355: Migrant Italian Literature (4)

-(Fall only.
+(Fall semester only.
 Prerequisite: four semesters of college-level Italian.)
 Study of contemporary Italian literature emerging from Italy’s immigrant populations and non-native Italian speakers.
 Explores how these works engage with the “Italian experience” and forge a new Italian identity.
 Includes guest visits from contemporary authors.
 Syllabus

 CAS IT 344: Topics in Italian Music History (4)